 The most severe of all criminal complications that you could face is the crime of illegally taking another person’s life.
 Consequently if you are charged with murder, you may be facing immense penalties upon conviction.
 Our firm can defend you against these serious crimes.

 While drugs are outlawed in the military, drug crimes are not uncommon.
 The military has a zero-tolerance policy for offenders, and you could be facing serious criminal complications if you have been arrested.
 You need to ensure that your rights are defended by working with a lawyer.

 Each branch of the military offers administrative remedies to correct a service member’s military records.
 This includes everything from administrative discharges, punitive discharges as a result of a court-martial, medical retirement eligibility, non-judicial punitive actions, reprimands, evaluation reports, and so forth.

-It doesn’t matter whether you’re a government contractor with an active Top Secret (TS/SCI), Secret, or confidential clearance or just a person seeking employment in a position that requires you to view classified information, its hard to deny the value, monetary and otherwise, in gaining and/or maintaining your security clearance.
+It doesn’t matter whether you’re a government contractor with an active Top Secret (TS/SCI), Secret, or confidential clearance.
+Nor does it matter if you’re just seeking employment in a position that requires you to view classified information.
+It’s hard to deny the value, monetary and otherwise, in gaining and/or maintaining your security clearance.